Guidelines for prose (written content)

 Text wrapping

-Hard wrap paragraph text at 70 characters.
-This makes it easier to review GitHub pull requests, which display changes side-by-side.
+Hard wrap paragraph text at 70 or 80 characters.
+This makes it easier to review GitHub pull requests, which display changes side-by-side in two columns.

 Your code editor may provide an auto-wrap option or an extension that makes this easy.
 For example, in VSCode you can use Rewrap.